rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### Terms and functions

-This is a list of some of the most commmon MySQL terms and commands, and their functions:
+The following list shows some of the most commmon MySQL terms and commands mentioned perviously and their functions:

 - **ALL PRIVILEGES**: All access (to specific DB / everything)
 - **CREATE**: Create new tables / DBs